sergey-shandar/public/articles/blockset05.md

 ## 2. Creating BlockSet Repositories

-We've created 2 repositories in two directories:
+Create two repositories in the two directories:
 - `old` is for Boost 1.83 and 1.84.
-- `new` is for Boost 1.85.
+- `new` is for Boost 1.85 and its `tar` file.

 The Blockset repository is the `cdt0/` directory in the current directory.
 If the current directory doesn't have `cdt0/`, Blockset will create one.